 attended UMM from the different nations from the "ends of the earth".

-they just need to be encouraged through the family of Christ in
+They just need to be welcomed and encouraged in

-friendship love.
-The best way to "reach" them is friendship evangelism
+friendship -love.
+The best way to "reach out" to them is friendship relationship building

 according to International Student Ministry.
-Just picture youself going
+Just picture yourself going

-to another country and trying to meet new people from a differenct
+to another country and trying to meet new people from a different

 language or culture.
 Learning their language is one of keys to connecting